Ji-Yeon Yuh: Biography

-Career: from reporting and teaching

-After her graduation from Stanford University, Yuh worked as a reporter at The Omaha World-Herald, Omaha, NE from September 1987 to May 1989.
-Since then she have had several short-term engagements as a reporter with Newsday, New York, NY: from June to September 1987, May 1989 to July 1990.
+After she graduated from Stanford University, Yuh worked as a reporter at the Omaha World-Herald, Omaha, NE from September 1987 to May 1989.
+Afterward, she had several engagements as a reporter with Newsday, New York, NY: from June to September 1987, May 1989 to July 1990.
 In 1991 from June to September, she was an editorial board member and writer at The Philadelphia Inquirer, Philadelphia, PA.

+In May 1990, after Yuh criticized an article by fellow Newsday columnist Jimmy Breslin as sexist, Breslin heatedly retorted with racial and sexual invective.
+Asian American and anti-hate groups forcefully decried Breslin's outburst.
+Breslin appeared on The Howard Stern Show to banter about his outburst and Koreans in general.
+Following this controversial radio broadcast, Newsday managing editor Anthony Marro suspended Breslin for two weeks, after which Breslin apologized.

-Upon her graduation from University of Pennsylvania, she started her teaching and research career in Asian American Studies at Northwestern University, and serves as a director at the Asian American Studies Program.
+Upon Yuh's graduation from the University of Pennsylvania, she started her teaching and research career in Asian American Studies at Northwestern University and serves as a director at the Asian American Studies Program.

-She is the author of book Beyond the Shadow of Camptown: Korean Military Brides in America, which chronicled the history of Korean women who immigrated to the United States as the wives of U.S. soldiers and examines the dynamics of race, culture, gender and nationalism from the perspective of Korean military brides.
+She is the author of the book Beyond the Shadow of Camptown: Korean Military Brides in America, which chronicled the history of Korean women who immigrated to the United States as the wives of U.S. soldiers and examines the dynamics of race, culture, gender, and nationalism from the perspective of Korean military brides.